lochsh/colourblind-helper/README.md

-# K means clustering in Rust!
+# Colourblind helper in Rust!

-## A project to help me learn this exciting new language
+## Labels the colours in an image

+### Helpful in particular to colourblind artists working from reference images

+This project is still under development.
+Currently have implemented K means clustering for grouping blocks of colour:
-* kmeans/src/lib.rs has all the required methods, plus unit tests
+* kmeans/src/lib.rs has all the required methods for clustering, plus unit tests
-* kmeans/src/main.rs has calling code, which currently uses Old Faithful data set provided as an example in kmeans/data

 You can read more about K means clustering here: https://en.wikipedia.org/wiki/K-means_clustering